prakash118/git-branching-futurama/README.md

-GIT has always been fascinated by the GIT and especially the Branch feature.
+I has always been fascinated by the GIT and especially the Branch feature.
 In this project, I want to demonstrate the power of Branch feature and convince you to start using GIT to manage your project.
 For more information on GIT [Click Here](http://git-scm.com/docs/git-branch).

 As a big fan of Futurama cartoon, I have used the characters from Futurama in this project.
 Every time the branch is changed, the content in the index.html file introduces each characters in the web browser.